 - CHIRP dual beam system + sonar to see what’s under the boat

 - An internal GPS & chart plotting system

 - An optional SD card slot to upload extra maps and save waypoints

 - You need to spend a bit of time learning ALL of the functions of the unit

 - The display is a little plain and could be improved

 The CHIRP sonar allows anglers to distinguish their “fishy prey” with improved accuracy and gives you a better chance of catching fish than many other fish finders at double the price of the Garmin.
-Featuring a highly-sensitive GPS, you are able to see everything beneath your vessel.
-This clever fishing gadget gives users a reading of the river or lake bottom, acquires info about the depth of any target and shows where you should bait, too!
+Featuring a highly-sensitive GPS, you can see everything beneath your vessel.
+This clever fishing gadget gives users a reading of the river or lake bottom, acquires info about the depth of any target, and shows where you should bait, too!

-A quick glance at the Amazon reviews shows that customers of the Striker 4 are loving the device with many of them appreciating that you can save up to 5,000 way-points at a time and that the device is quick & easy to get up-and-running.
+A glance at the Amazon reviews shows that customers of the Striker 4 are loving the device with many of them appreciating that you can save up to 5,000 waypoints at a time and that the device is quick & easy to get up and running.